Learning Multivariate Log-concave Distributions: Introduction

 In this subsection, we provide a high-level overview of our techniques establishing Theorem~\ref{thm:main}.
 Our approach is inspired by the framework introduced in~\cite{CDSS13, CDSS14}.
 Given a family of structured distributions $\mathcal{D}$ that we want to learn, we proceed as follows: We find an ``appropriately structured'' distribution family $\mathcal{C}$ that approximates $\mathcal{D}$, in the sense that every density in $\mathcal{D}$ is $\eps$-close, in total variation distance, to a density in $\mathcal{C}$.
 By choosing the family $\mathcal{C}$ appropriately, we can obtain (nearly-)tight sample upper bounds for $\mathcal{D}$ from sample upper bounds for $\mathcal{C}$.
 Our estimator to achieve this goal (see Lemma~\ref{lem:generic-vc}) leverages the VC inequality.

-The aforementioned approach was used in~\cite{CDSS13, CDSS14, ADLS15} to obtain sample-optimal (and computationally efficient) estimators for various {\em one-dimensional} structured distribution families.
-In particular, for the family $\mathcal{F}_1$ of univariate log-concave densities, ~\cite{CDSS13} chooses $\mathcal{C}$ to be the family of densities that are piecewise constant with $O(1/\eps)$ interval pieces.
-Similarly,~\cite{CDSS14, ADLS15} take $\mathcal{C}$ to be the family of densities that are piecewise linear with $O(\eps^{-1/2})$ interval pieces.
+The aforementioned approach was used in~\cite{CDSS13, CDSS14, ADLS17} to obtain sample-optimal (and computationally efficient) estimators for various {\em one-dimensional} structured distribution families.
+In particular, for the family $\mathcal{F}_1$ of univariate log-concave densities, ~\cite{CDSS13} chooses $\mathcal{C}$ to be the family of densities that are piecewise-constant with $\tilde{O}(1/\eps)$ interval pieces.
+Similarly,~\cite{CDSS14, ADLS17} take $\mathcal{C}$ to be the family of densities that are piecewise linear with $\tilde{O}(\eps^{-1/2})$ interval pieces.

-Our structural approximation result for the high-dimensional case can be viewed as an appropriate generalization of the above one-dimensional results.
+Our structural approximation result for the multivariate case can be viewed as an appropriate generalization of the above one-dimensional results.
 Specifically, we show that any log-concave density $f$ on $\R^d$ can be $\eps$-approximated, in total variation distance, by a function $g$ that is essentially defined by $\tilde{O}_d \left( (1/\eps)^{(d+1)/2} \right)$ hyperplanes.
 Once such an approximation has been established, roughly speaking, we exploit the fact that families of sets defined by a small number of hyperplanes have small VC dimension.
 This allows us to use the VC inequality to learn an approximation to $g$ (and, thus, an approximation to $f$) from an appropriate number of samples.
-If $V$ is an upper bound on the corresponding VC dimension, the number of samples needed for this learning task will be $O(V/\eps^2)$.
+If $V$ is an upper bound on the VC dimension of the resulting set system, the number of samples needed for this learning task will be $O(V/\eps^2)$.

 To prove our structural approximation result for log-concave densities $f$ on $\R^d$ we proceed as follows: First, we make use of concentration results for log-concave densities implying that a negligible fraction of $f$'s probability mass comes from points at which $f$ is much smaller than its maximum value.
 This will allow us to approximate $f$ by a function $h$ that takes only $\tilde O_d(1/\eps)$ distinct values.
-Furthermore, the level sets $h^{-1}([x,\infty))$ will be given by the corresponding level sets for $f$, which are convex.
+Furthermore, the superlevel sets $h^{-1}([x,\infty))$ will be given by the corresponding superlevel sets for $f$, which are convex.
 We then use results from convex geometry to approximate each of these convex sets (with respect to volume) by inscribed polytopes with $O_d \left( (1/\eps)^{(d-1)/2} \right)$ facets.
-Applying this approximation to each level set of $h$ gives us our function $g$.
+Applying this approximation to each superlevel set of $h$ gives us our function $g$.